 |Postmaster||Robert G. Walsh I|

 |Mail Service Worker||Charles K. Rickenbach|

 A service that provides the sender with a mailing receipt.
 A record of delivery is kept at the post office of address.
 This type of mail must be sent at First Class Mail or Priority Mail rates.
 Certified mail may be combined with return receipt service.

-If your international mail has a hand-written customs declarations, it cannot be accepted at the Lafayette College Campus Post Office; it must brought to the downtown Easton branch of the Post Office.
-If you wish to send your mail from the campus Post Office located in the Farinon Center, you must complete your customs form online (USPS.com-customs form) print it out, and bring it to the College Post Office for postage and mailing.
+Mail originating in one country with delivery to another country is considered International Mail.
+If your international mail has hand-written customs declarations, it cannot be accepted at the College Post Office; it must be mailed from the downtown Easton branch of the Post Office at 201 Ferry Street.
+If you wish to send your mail from the College Post Office located in the Farinon Center, you must complete your customs form online (USPS.com-Customs Form), print it out, and bring it to the College Post Office for postage and mailing.

 Are available for your convenience (cash only), Monday-Friday until 2 p.m.
 A fee is charged per money order.